 If you or your loved one suffered an injury in a car accident in Texas, contact Gibson Hill Personal Injury for help.
 A car crash can lead to severe physical and emotional trauma.
 If you sustained a serious injury, you might require ongoing medical treatment.
-Some injury victims end up with a disability or impairment that reduces their quality of life or prevents them from returning to their job.
+Some injury victims end up with a disability or impairment that reduces their quality of life or prevents them from returning to work.

-Our Texas car accident lawyers can help you pursue the maximum compensation available from the negligent driver.
+Our Texas car accident lawyers can help you pursue the maximum compensation from the negligent driver.
 We’ll use all our available resources to hold others accountable for their careless actions.
 You won’t be alone in this fight for justice.
-We’ll keep your best interest in mind and work diligently to fulfill your specific needs.
+We’ll keep your best interest in mind and work diligently to fulfill your needs.

 Car Accident Claims We Can Handle

 At Gibson Hill Personal Injury, we handle car accident claims resulting from any number of situations, including:

 - Head-on collisions

 - Side-impact collisions

 - Distracted driving accidents